solegalli/trainindatablog/_posts/2023-03-13-machine-learning-with-imbalanced-data.md

 SMOTE is suitable only for continuous variables.
 There are therefore extensions of SMOTE that tackle datasets with both numerical and categorical variables, or just categorical variables.
-There are also other oversampling techniques like ADASYN, where samples that are harder to learn, such as outliers or noisy samples, are given more weight.
+There are also other oversampling techniques like ADASYN, where samples in the feature space that are harder to learn are given more weight.
 You can learn more about alternative oversampling methods in our course "[Machine Learning with Imbalanced Data](https://www.trainindata.com/p/machine-learning-with-imbalanced-data)."

 Let’s assess the pros and cons of oversampling methodologies: